WordPress/WordPress-Documentation-Style-Guide/docs/5-formatting/dates-times.md

 If you abbreviate, do so for the entire date.
 Don't combine written-our forms with abbreviated forms in the same date.

 Be consistent with your abbreviations throughout your documentation.
-For example, if you abbreviate in UI or tables, ensure that all subsequent instances of UI or tables are abbreviated similarly.
+For example, if you abbreviate dates in UI or tables, ensure that all subsequent instances of dates in UI or tables are abbreviated similarly.

+**Examples**

+[warning] Not Recommended: Mon, November 24, 2020 [/warning]
+[tip] Recommended: Mon, Nov 24, 2020 [/tip]

+### Dates in the middle of a sentence

+When indicating dates in the *month dd, year* format in the middle of a sentence, insert a comma after the year.
+However, if the date in the middle of the sentence consists of only the month and year, then don't insert a comma.